awslabs/sagemaker-deep-demand-forecast/README.md

 Then acknowledge adding the default [AWS IAM policy](https://aws.amazon.com/iam/) or use your own policy

 *  Click on the **Create Stack** (you can leave the pre-specified *Stack name*, *S3 Bucket Name* and SageMaker Notebook Instance as they are)
-*  Once the stack was created, go to the **Outputs tab** and click on the **SageMakerNotebookInstanceSignOn** link to directly go to the created notebook instance
+*  Once the stack was created, go to the **Outputs tab** and click on the **NotebookInstance** link to directly go to the created notebook instance
+*  To see the demo, click on **demo.ipynb** and follow the instructions
-*  Finally, click on **deep-demand-forecast.ipynb** notebook and follow the instruction inside the notebook
+*  Finally, click on **deep-demand-forecast.ipynb** notebook and follow the instructions inside the notebook

 Alternatively, you can clone this repository then navigate to [AWS CloudFormation](https://aws.amazon.com/cloudformation/) in your account and use the provided [CloudFormation template](cloudformation/sagemaker-deep-demand-forecast.yaml) to create the AWS resources needed to train and deploy the model using the SageMaker [deep-demand-forecast](src/deep-demand-forecast.ipynb) notebook.